Private smear test & HPV Services

 As part of our private smear test, we will test you for HPV and additionally will be able to inform you as to what kind (sub-type) of HPV you have.
 With this information, we will be able to give you a recommendation on how often a smear test will be needed and assess your risk of cervical cancer and genital warts.

 Consultation is included in the smear price so the doctor will give you a follow up call once the results arrive.
-In case your smear would show any abnormalities you will agree on the future steps and possible referrals as well.
+In case your smear shows any abnormalities, you will discuss options for future steps including possible referrals.

 What to do next

-If you have an abnormal smear the doctor will arrange a private appointment and advise on the next steps of treatment, dependent on your individual case.
+If you have an abnormal smear the doctor will arrange a private appointment and advise on the next steps of treatment, depending on your individual case.